eman1986/spaces-api-client/README.md

 # spaces-api-client
-A PHP 7 client for Digital Ocean's Spaces API
+A PHP client for Digital Ocean's Spaces API.